GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

   implement interoperable solutions.
-- The Generic Sensor based interfaces are not bound to the DOM (meaning they are neither `navigator` nor `window` objects), and this opens up future opportunities for using the API within service workers or implementing it in headless JavaScript runtimes such as, for instance, on embedded devices.
+- The Generic Sensor based interfaces are not bound to the DOM (meaning they are neither `navigator` nor `window` objects), and this opens up future opportunities for using the API within service workers or implementing it in headless JavaScript runtimes, such as embedded devices.
 - [Security and privacy](#privacy-and-security) aspects are the top priority for the Generic Sensor API and provide much better security as compared to older sensor APIs.
 There is integration with